jeremychone-channel/rust-invaders/README.md

 Simple RUST Game using the [Bevy Engine](https://bevyengine.org/)

+### MacOS Setup

+- Delete the Cargo.lock, as it may otherwise raise an error the first time: `rm Cargo.lock`
+- Install Cmake with [Homebrew](https://brew.sh/): `brew install cmake`

+### Development

-Fast dev: `cargo watch -q -c -x 'run --features bevy/dynamic'`
+For rapid development: `cargo watch -q -c -x 'run --features bevy/dynamic'`

 - YouTube videos for this code base:
     - [Episode 1](https://youtu.be/Yb3vInxzKGE) - Rust Game Development tutorial from Scratch with Bevy Engine